Microsoft/azure-docs.cs-cz/articles/azure-functions/durable/durable-functions-singletons.md

 ---
-title: Singleton pro Durable Functions – Azure
+title: Singletons for Durable Functions - Azure
-description: Způsob použití typu Singleton v rozšíření Durable Functions pro Azure Functions.
+description: How to use singletons in the Durable Functions extension for Azure Functions.
-services: functions
 author: cgillum
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
 ms.topic: conceptual
 ms.date: 11/03/2019
 ms.author: azfuncdf
-ms.openlocfilehash: ec7eb1eba2bc029d592560b39cde20e93e5afcd6
+ms.openlocfilehash: 8c12e0ab854bb2b5764dd326e3f1649202f6f16b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614667"
+ms.locfileid: "74232805"
 ---
-# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Orchestrace singleton v Durable Functions (Azure Functions)
+# <a name="singleton-orchestrators-in-durable-functions-azure-functions"></a>Singleton orchestrators in Durable Functions (Azure Functions)

-Pro úlohy na pozadí často potřebujete zajistit, aby v jednom okamžiku běžela jenom jedna instance konkrétního nástroje Orchestrator.
-Tento druh chování typu Singleton v [Durable Functions](durable-functions-overview.md) můžete zajistit přiřazením konkrétního ID instance ke Orchestrator při jeho vytváření.
+For background jobs, you often need to ensure that only one instance of a particular orchestrator runs at a time.
+You can ensure this kind of singleton behavior in [Durable Functions](durable-functions-overview.md) by assigning a specific instance ID to an orchestrator when creating it.

-## <a name="singleton-example"></a>Příklad typu Singleton
+## <a name="singleton-example"></a>Singleton example

-Následující příklad ukazuje funkci triggeru HTTP, která vytvoří orchestraci úlohy na pozadí s jedním prvkem.
-Kód zajišťuje, aby pro zadané ID instance existovala pouze jedna instance.
+The following example shows an HTTP-trigger function that creates a singleton background job orchestration.
+The code ensures that only one instance exists for a specified instance ID.

 ### <a name="c"></a>C#